clairxc/next-ballondor/README.md

 - [ ] Add ability to watch video highlights on homepage
 - [ ] Display null values as 'N/A'

 ## Things I Learned
-Imposter syndrom is SO REAL.
+Imposter syndrome is SO REAL.

 ## Other Sources:
 - https://www.scoreaxis.com/free-soccer-widgets/

 P.S.
-Thank you to all my peers and instructors for helping me complete this project 😬 I couldn't have made it without you all!
+Thank you to all my peers and instructors for helping me complete this project 😬 I couldn't have done it without you all!